 The university holds graduate students to a high standard of academic integrity and believes that misconduct may warrant university discipline in addition to sanctions imposed by an instructor.
-Graduate students who have been found by their instructors to commit academic misconduct can expect that the Division of Student Life will consider whether to impose a further disciplinary sanction of university probation, suspension, or expulsion.
+Graduate students who have been found by their instructors to commit academic misconduct can expect that the Office for Student Conduct and Community Standards will consider whether to impose a further disciplinary sanction of university probation, suspension, or expulsion.

 Chapter 14 of the University of Wisconsin Administrative Code defines academic misconduct as follows: